-When it comes to fall produce, we tend to gravitate towards colorful vegetables with earthy and rich flavors — pumpkins, squash, sweet potatoes, rainbow carrots, purple beets, and the like.
+When it comes to fall and winter produce, we tend to gravitate towards colorful vegetables with earthy and rich flavors — pumpkins, squash, sweet potatoes, rainbow carrots, purple beets, and the like.
 While these favorites of ours are, without a doubt, loaded with many health benefits, other — less exciting — crops also have lots to offer.

 That’s the case of the modest cabbage.
 This cruciferous vegetable is too often relegated to coleslaw and sauerkraut which is a shame if you ask us.
 Both dishes are amazing in their own right (don’t get us wrong!), but cabbage simply has the potential to be so much more.
 Not only is it one of the cheapest vegetables out there, it provides the most nutrients and antioxidants for your buck compared to other produce.
 It’s also incredibly tasty when you know how to prepare it.